-The key challenges in this setting are: (i) \textbf{Attribution}: Understanding which stage contributes more to prediction uncertainty; (ii) \textbf{Adaptivity}: Maintaining coverage under shifts affecting different stages; (iii) \textbf{Transparency}: Providing actionable insights for model improvement or retraining decisions.
+The key goals in this setting are: (i) \textbf{Attribution}: Understanding which stage contributes more to prediction uncertainty; (ii) \textbf{Adaptivity}: Improving coverage under shifts affecting different stages; (iii) \textbf{Transparency}: Providing actionable insights for model improvement or retraining decisions.
 Our approach addresses these challenges by decomposing the end-to-end prediction error into stage-specific components for targeted uncertainty quantification and robust interval construction.
-While we define these concepts for two-stage models, we discuss auxiliary inputs, multiple upstream models, and deeper sequential pipelines in Appendix~\ref{extensions}.
+While we define these concepts for two-stage models, we discuss extensions to auxiliary inputs, multiple upstream models, and deeper sequential pipelines in Appendix~\ref{extensions}.
 We also provide a notation table in Appendix~\ref{notation}.

-\section{Two-stage residual decomposition for conformal prediction}
+\section{Two-stage Residual Decomposition for Conformal Prediction}

 To address the aforementioned challenge of attribution, we partition the total prediction residual \( R(w,y) = |y - \hat{\mu}_2(\hat{\mu}_1(w))| \) into upstream and downstream components.
 This decomposition enables stage-wise attribution of error, in contrast to standard black-box conformal methods.
 We provide a visualization in \Cref{fig:diagram}.